-For almost 140 years, Bell has been a partner in social initiatives wherever we operate.
+For 140 years, Bell has been a partner in social initiatives wherever we operate.
 We are, for example, prepared to respond quickly in the event of disasters; diligent in speaking with affected communities when we want to build new network towers; thorough when enlisting our supply-chain partners’ commitment to our high standards of ethical corporate conduct; and supportive of government, public safety and electrification of transport projects that benefit Canadian society as a whole.

 Managing the supply chain

 Any purchase of goods and services can generate economic, social, or environmental impacts.
 We carefully monitor and manage supply chain issues to mitigate adverse impacts.
 This is especially important because we do not manufacture any of the physical devices required for the services we offer customers.
 We work with a limited number of product manufacturers, some of which dominate the global market.
 Because of the proliferation of global sourcing and distribution, companies like Bell must be cognizant of potential issues related to labour and human rights, ethical standards, health and safety and environmental concerns along their supply chains.